yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 ## Change Log
 - September 8, 2025: Added important repository sync instructions.
 All students with existing repositories must merge the "Sync Assignment" PR before continuing work.

+- Septemeber 11, 2025: Added clarification.
+If you find inconsistencies between the handout and the JSDoc commetns for the schema, **refer to `server/seedData/data`** to define the schema.

 ## Objectives of this assignment

 The objectives of this assignment are to: